MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MessageTrackingLog.md

 ```

 ### -Recipients
 The Recipients parameter filters the message tracking log entries by the SMTP email address of the message recipients.
 Multiple recipients in a single message are logged in a single message tracking log entry.
 Unexpanded distribution group recipients are logged by using the group's SMTP email address.
-You can specify multiple recipient using an array of email addresses.
+You can specify multiple recipients using an array of email addresses.

 ```yaml
 Type: String[]